Modify API Response

 }

-You can tick the “Server this response body without making call to the server” checkbox as the label suggests it will ensure you get the response locally without hitting your API server.
+You can check the “Serve this response body without making call to the server” checkbox as the label suggests it will ensure you get the response locally without hitting your API server.

 7